Skip to main content

 Specify:

-• <project_id> - Project ID.
-Can be copied in control panel: in the top menu click Products and select any product → open the projects menu → in the line of the required project click ;
+• <project_id> — project ID.
+You can copy it in the control panel: in the top menu, click Products and select any product → open the projects menu → in the line of the required project, click ;

-• <namespace> - the name of the selected namespace, e.g. compute;
+• <namespace> — the name of the selected namespace, for example, compute;

 • <user_id> — ID of the user you added in step 1;

-• <password> - password of the user you you added in step 1.
+• <password> — password of the user you added in step 1.

 4. Optional: you can configure metrics collection from multiple pools or projects.
-To add a new pool or project, under inputs.prometheus in the urls parameter, list all sources separated by commas.
+To add a new pool or project, in the inputs.prometheus section, list all sources separated by a comma in the urls parameter.

-5. Optional: add sending metrics to external storage or processing systems, e.g. VictoriaMetrics.
-To do this, add the outputs section in the telegraf.conf configuration file with the plugin Prometheus Output Plugin.
+5. Optional: add metric export to external storage or processing systems, for example, VictoriaMetrics.
+To do this, extend the outputs section in the telegraf.conf configuration file using the Prometheus Output Plugin.

-6. Exit the nano text editor with your changes saved: press Ctrl+X and then Y+Enter.
+6. Exit the nano text editor while saving changes: press Ctrl+Х, and then Y+Enter.

 7. Start Telegraf: